intel/grunt-zipup/README.md

 Please note that any changes you make should be accompanied by tests and documentation, and should not break the existing tests.
 You should also ensure that you run the <code>grunt jshint</code> task before submitting, to ensure that your code is lint free.

-Note that the tests for the project require grunt-mochaccino to run, which in turn requires a global installation of mocha:
+Note that the tests for the project require grunt-mochaccino to run.
+Install it and its dependencies the usual way:

+    npm install .

+grunt-mochaccino requires a global installation of mocha:

     npm install -g mocha